-Things to do in Orlando When it Rains
+Things to do in Orlando

 Hit the Parks and Dance in the Puddles

 Who needs blue skies and sunshine?
 The kids won’t care.
 Just pack a poncho and go splash.
-Flip flops are perfect for sploshing around in and it’s still wonderfully warm.
+Flip flops are perfect for sploshing around and it’s still wonderfully warm.

 Disney Imagineers certainly knew Orlando had rain when they designed the parks.
 Many attractions are covered or indoors and there’s only a handful that close during a downpour.